 The Institute for Biologically Inspired Materials (BIMat) excels in the characterization of synthetic and natural nanomaterials as well as material interfaces.
 We are happy to offer this know-how to external partners, including both companies and institutional partners.
 Examples of measurements and techniques that we can routinely offer are listed below.
 We can also after discussion agree on longer-term collaboration agreements for characterization and development of materials according to your wishes.

 - Particle size, morphology and distribution studies, including in organic and biological matrices, using transmission electron microscopy;

 - Particle / colloid size and charge determination using dynamic light scattering;

-- Nanoscale and microscale imaging using optical microscopy, scanning electron microscopy and holography.
-Additional elemental analysis using EDX;
+- Nanoscale and microscale imaging using optical microscopy, scanning electron microscopy and holography;

 - Biointerface and affinity measurements using acoustic and optic surface sensitive techniques (quartz crystal microbalance with dissipation monitoring (QCM-D), waveguide spectroscopy (DPI) and surface plasmon resonance spectroscopy (SPR));

-- Optical spectroscopy and quantitative absorbance and fluorometry measurements;
+- Optical spectroscopy and quantitative absorbance and fluorimetry measurements;

 - Cell and bacteria sample preparation for microscopy: fixation, thin-sectioning and cryo-preparation;

 - Contact angle and pendant drop (surface energy/tension), including dynamic measurements of interfacial Young's modulus, measurements;

 - For all methods our expertise in data interpretation and multi-modal analysis is additionally available.